canjs/react-view-model/connect/README.md

 ```

 ---

-This isn't limited to a components internal state either, **ylems** observable objects and arrays are _reactive_ to each other, which allows you to move your domain models and business logic out of your components and into reactive classes and stores.

 Learn how to architect your React app with **ylem** for concise and powerful state management without the struggle.